autodatadirect/formBuilder/docs/content/api.md

     - **toUpper** *(boolean)* Flag to determine if the type is utext and only uppercase will be displayed. **Default:** 'false'
     - **max** *(integer)* Largest input that is allowed in the form field. **Default:** '0'
     - **pattern** *(regex)* The pattern that the input will be checked against for validity. **Default:** '/[\w\s]/'
+    - **extraFilter(*string* currentValue, *string* inText)** *Optional.* Entered text will pass through this function as to allow for any special checks.
+It most cases the inText is just a single character, but may be longer if a string is being pasted into the input.
+Returns a string to be inserted.
+The inText will be ignored if no string is returned.
+By default, this function will simply return inText.
 * Methods (public)
     - **setMax(*integer* max)** Sets the current object's max variable to the integer that is passed into the method.
     - **setPattern(*regular expression* regex)** Sets the pattern of the current object to the regular expression passed into the method.